scpwiki/wikijump/client/docs/useful-commands.md

 $ npm run clean          Cleanup packages node_modules and tsc build data.
 $ npm run build          Build all packages.
 $ npm run dev            Start a dev. server for rebuilding packages when they change.
+$ npm run test           Build all tests, and then run them.

 # Lerna (not exhaustive)
 $ npx lerna add          See Lerna docs.
 Adds a dependency to package(s).